nanoporetech/plasmid-map/readme.md

 # Plasmid visualisation

-We have recreated the VIXIS plasmid map () as a reusable web component.
+We have recreated the VIXIS plasmid map (http://angularplasmid.vixis.com/) as a reusable web component for all modern web frameworks.

 ![Plasmid DEMO](demo.png)